 Step 4.
 Review Mapping Results and Finish the Import Process

-When you review your mapping results, you’ll see the following:
+When you review mapping results, you’ll see the following:

 - How many contacts will be imported.